b4rtt/esports-translatio/README.md

 Upload an i18n JSON file, describe your app, and pick a target language.
 The translated file will be downloaded automatically.

 **Important Limitations (Vercel Hobby Plan):**
-- Maximum 5 JSON keys per file (due to 60-second Vercel Hobby limit)
+- Maximum 60 JSON keys per file (processed in 3 chunks of ~20 keys each)
+- Each chunk takes ~15-20 seconds, fitting within 60-second Hobby limit
 - Files larger than this will be rejected with a helpful error message
-- Translation timeout is set to 45 seconds per request (60 seconds total)
 - **To translate larger files, upgrade to Vercel Pro plan ($20/month)**
 - Local development supports much larger files